 Invisible Boy, who can turn invisible only when nobody is watching him.
 Including himself.
 And he has to be naked for it to have any real effect.
 As unlikely as it might seem, he and the team actually find themselves in a situation where this power is useful.
 Automated turrets, it transpires, do not count as somebody watching.

-X2: X-Men United had two students at Xavier's school whose mutant powers definitely qualified: One of them could change TV channels just by blinking his eyes, thus giving him the same super-powers as a hand-held remote control; and the other had a blue forked tongue and nothing else.
+Two students at Xavier's school whose mutant powers definitely qualified: One of them could change TV channels just by blinking his eyes, thus giving him the same super-powers as a hand-held remote control; and the other had a blue forked tongue and nothing else.
+Though this is the only thing we saw them do, so they could well be cases of Flight, Strength, Heart or Mundane Utility.

 The TV-channel-changing kid told Wolverine that he doesn't sleep.
 And who knows, maybe he can control other electronic devices, but he is a bit young to be joining the X-Men quite yet.